bitcoin-abe/bitcoin-abe/README.md

 Dependencies
 ------------

-This program depends on Python Crypto modules (Debian package python-crypto) and a database such as SQLite (python-pysqlite2) or PostgreSQL (see README-POSTGRES.txt).
+Abe depends on Python Crypto modules (Debian package python-crypto) and a database such as PostgreSQL (see README-POSTGRES.txt) or SQLite (python-pysqlite2).
 Other SQL databases may work with minor changes.
 You will need a copy of the block file (blk0001.dat in your Bitcoin directory).
 You may let Abe read the block file while Bitcoin runs.

 License
 -------